-At the age of 20 Bill Carter moved from Redcar in the north east of England down to Kent, where he enrolled in Bromley Art College.
+At the age of 20 Bill Carter moved from Redcar in the north east of England down to Kent, where he enrolled in Bromley (later Ravensbourne) College of Art, gaining a BA in Fine Art.
 His two passions growing up had been art and music.
 Bill describes his artwork as "big, screen-print paintings, pictures of the country, everyday things.
 I don't know if they had much to do with my music, but I always tried to make them quite hard and exciting and atmospheric."
 Since the early 70s he had also been playing the guitar.
 His first was a Rickenbacker, "the Pete Townshend one", but he later moved to, and pretty much stuck with, Fender Telecasters.
 At the local Redcar Jazz Club he would see acts from early Steam Packet, Long John Baldry, Rod Stewart, Julie Driscoll to The Who.

 “We used to think the Yardbirds were the best live band until The Who came on Ready Steady Go playing ‘Anyway Anyhow Anywhere’ – It changed my life; Keith Moon in an altered state and Townshend’s shimmering chaos, while Roger Daltrey stammered the lyrics and